IkigaiLabsETH/Artbot/FINAL-ENHANCEMENTS-SUMMARY.md

 ### 3. Customization Options

-- Selection from multiple Magritte categories
+- Selection from multiple Margritte categories
 - Custom prompt input
 - Multiple generation in a single session
 - Personalized taste model training

 ## Future Directions

-While the current enhancements significantly improve the Magritte art generator, several areas could be explored for future development:
+While the current enhancements significantly improve the Margritte art generator, several areas could be explored for future development:

 1. **Web Interface**: Develop a graphical user interface for easier interaction
 2. **Advanced Learning**: Implement more sophisticated machine learning for the taste model
-3. **Style Mixing**: Allow blending of multiple Magritte categories
+3. **Style Mixing**: Allow blending of multiple Margritte categories
-4. **Animation**: Extend the system to generate Magritte-inspired animations
+4. **Animation**: Extend the system to generate Margritte-inspired animations
 5. **API Integration**: Create an API for integration with other applications
 6. **Collaborative Filtering**: Incorporate community preferences to enhance recommendations
 7. **Gallery System**: Implement a system for saving and browsing generated artwork